This job posting is no longer active.

 Patient Care Technician

 Do you have a passion for healthcare and helping others?
 Do you enjoy working in a fast-paced, patient-centered environment?
-Jump-start your career in our Cardiac Tele department.
+Jump-start your career in our Cardiac Tele 4 South.
 Submit your application today!

 We offer you an excellent total compensation package, including competitive salary, excellent benefit package and growth opportunities.
 We believe in our team and your ability to do excellent work with us.
 Your benefits include 401k, PTO medical, dental, flex spending, life, disability, tuition reimbursement, employee discount program, employee stock purchase and student loan repayment program.
 We would love to talk to you about this fantastic opportunity.

 The Patient Care Technician (PCT) delivers high quality, patient-centered care by performing a variety of delegated basic patient care services related to common nursing functions and activities of daily living.
 Under the supervision of the registered nurse (RN), the PCT assists the nursing staff in providing patient care in accordance with the PCT’s skills/training and the needs of the Department, and consistently assists the patient care team with maintaining a clean, well-organized, and safe patient care environment.
 The PCT complies with all hospital policies/procedures and observes the State Board of Nursing rules for unlicensed personnel.

 The Patient Care Tech:

 - Participates in the implementation of nursing care plans by performing direct and indirect patient care under the supervision of the licensed nurse.

 - Obtains and records initial and ongoing patient information throughout the cycle of care, including admissions data, vital signs, height and weight, blood pressure, oxygen saturation, blood glucose levels, intake and output, and calorie counts.